-6.0 RECREATIONAL RESOURCES STUDY
+7.0 RECREATIONAL RESOURCES STUDY

-The components of the Recreation Resources Study and status of each are provided below:
+The Recreational Resources RC met on March 28, 2023, to discuss the Recreational Resources Study methodology and schedule.
+The components of the Recreational Resources Study and status of each are provided below:

-- Foothills Trail Recreation Use and Needs (RUN) Study: Data collection began in September 2022 with a break in February 2023.
-Data collection is on-going and scheduled to continue through November 2023. - Foothills Trail Condition Assessment: Duke Energy has retained a consultant to complete the evaluation.
-Fieldwork will begin in spring 2023.
-Duke Energy anticipates distributing a draft study report for Recreation RC review in the fourth quarter of 2023. - Whitewater River Cove Existing Recreational Use Evaluation: Drone flights to capture recreational boating in the Whitewater River Cove will begin in May 2023.
-Duke Energy anticipates distributing a draft study report to Recreation Resources RC members in the fourth quarter of 2023. - Whitewater River Cove Recreation Public Safety Evaluation: This effort will integrate the CFD modeling velocity data developed in the Water Resources Study with the Whitewater River Cove recreational use data captured during the 2023 boating season.
+- Foothills Trail Recreation Use and Needs (RUN) Study: Data were collected at Musterground Road between September 2022 and mid-January 2023, and again between March 20 and May 10, 2023.
+Data collection at the other access areas began in March 2023 and is scheduled to continue through November 2023. - Foothills Trail Condition Assessment: Fieldwork began in May 2023.
+Duke Energy anticipates distributing a draft study report for Recreation RC review in the fourth quarter of 2023. - Whitewater River Cove Existing Recreational Use Evaluation: Drone flights to capture recreational boating in the Whitewater River cove began Memorial Day weekend.
+Duke Energy anticipates distributing a draft study report to Recreational Resources RC members in the fourth quarter of 2023. - Whitewater River Cove Recreation Public Safety Evaluation: This effort will integrate the CFD modeling velocity data developed in the Water Resources Study with the

+Whitewater River cove recreational use data captured during the 2023 boating season.
 The draft report will be distributed to Recreational Resources RC members in the spring 2024.